ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 {{< showpage "style_modern2" >}}

     // This style is enabled by setting "chordscolumn" to a nonzero value.
     // Value is the column position.
-        // "chordscolumn" : 400,
+    // chordscolumn : 400
-        "chordscolumn" :  0,
+    chordscolumn :  0
-        "capoheading" : "%{capo|Capo: %{}}",
+    capoheading : "%{capo|Capo: %{}}"

 When a capo is set a heading indicating the current capo setting is added.
 The text of the heading is defined by `capoheading`.